mr-nfamous/ungop/readme.md

 ### •spr· «Shift Pair Right»

-Shifts the binary representation of a vector right by a multiple of its lane size.
+Shift the binary representation of a vector right by a multiple of its lane size.
 Instead of shifting in zeros, a sequence of consecutive elements taken from the end of a second vector is inserted.